Utilities Credit Cards

 Best Credit Cards for Utility Bill Payments in India

-Paying monthly utility bills — electricity, water, gas, broadband, and mobile — is an unavoidable expense for every Indian household.
-Using the right credit card for these recurring payments can turn mandatory spending into a steady stream of reward points, cashback, or air miles.
+Paying monthly utility bills - electricity, water, gas, broadband, and mobile - is an unavoidable expense for every Indian household.
+Using the right credit card for these recurring payments can turn mandatory spending into a steady stream of reward points or cashback.

 Why Use a Credit Card for Utility Bills?